Ontario wine: History

 The first commercial winery that was established in Canada was in Ontario, on Pelee Island in 1866.

 Attempts to produce ice wine in Ontario were first made at Inniskillin in 1983, although a flock of birds destroyed the crop of grapes the day prior to its harvest.
-Pelee Island Winery was the first Ontario-based winery to successfully produce ice wine, producing 50 bottles of the product in the same year.
+Pelee Island Winery was the first Ontario-based winery to successfully produce ice wine, producing 50 bottles of the product in the same year.Malivoire Wine Company on the Beamsville Bench was among the first Ontario wineries certified under the province's Sustainable Winemaking Program and was the first gravity-flow winery in the Niagara region.

 In 1999 the Legislative Assembly of Ontario passed the Vintners Quality Alliance Act, 1999, naming the Vintners Quality Alliance as Ontario's official wine authority.

 Growing regions

 Two-thirds of Canada's vineyard acreage is situated in Ontario; with 150 vineyards spread across 6900 ha.
 The VQA Ontario Wine Appellation Authority formally recognizes three wine growing areas in the province, the Niagara Peninsula, the north shore of Lake Erie, and Prince Edward County.
 The VQA also recognizes a number of sub-appellations, or sub-regions within the three official regions.
 However, wineries also exist outside these regions.

 Although each wine growing region has unique characteristics, the three regions do share some characteristics.
 The soil in the three region is all made of loose gravely soil, laying atop Trenton Limestone, and having been deposited there during the retreat of earlier proglacial lakes, or through earlier glacial events that eroded the surrounding area's bedrock.
 The gravely soil helps provides drainage of water.